 In 2014 NOSAS became a charity, a SCIO (Scottish Charitable Incorporated Organisation, registered SC044585 with the Office of the Scottish Charity Regulator).
 Click here to see the NOSAS SCIO Constitution.

-Our membership extends across Ross-shire, Sutherland, Caithness, Aberdeenshire, Inverness-shire and Argyll.
+Our membership is focused on the Highlands, but extends across Scotland and into all parts of the British Isles and beyond.
 We all share an avid enthusiasm for Highland archaeology.

 The Society organises field-walking trips, site prospection, recording and surveying weekends, participation in digs, and meetings on archaeological topics.
 Our members regularly make contributions to the annual Highland Archaeology Festival run by the Highland Council, and to other Scottish archaeology events.